 If you are heading to Pahoa, on the East coast of the Big Island, there are 3 lava rock sites that will blow your mind.
 We strongly recommend checking them all out.
 All 3 are close to each other so it makes a nice day out.

 Coming from the lush and green Kauai, this island seemed completely opposite to our beloved ‘garden island’.
-The massive difference in landscape was equally shocking and fascinating.
+The massive difference in the landscape was equally shocking and fascinating.

 Lava rock site 1 – Isaac Beach Park

 Isaac’s Beach Park located approx 7 miles from Pahoa, was the first out of 3 lava rock sites we visited.
 It’s not a very big park, but the rock covered beach looks really beautiful against the blue ocean.
 We arrived here early in the morning to find the park nice and quiet.